francescobraicovich/Missing_Knowledge_Links_WIkipedia/README.md

-# Missing Knowledg Links WIkipedia
+# Missing Knowledge Links WIkipedia

 ## Overview
-The Missing Links Analysis project aims to identify missing links between Wikipedia pages that should logically be connected.
+This Missing Links Analysis project aims to identify missing links between Wikipedia pages that should logically be connected.
 The process involves building a graph of Wikipedia pages, computing similarity scores, clustering the graph, and using machine learning to predict potential missing links.

 ## Project Structure
 The project consists of several key components, each defined in different files.
 Here's an overview of the files and their purposes: